sgsen/sgsen.github.io/_posts/2018-01-14-ChaosMonkeys.md

 I was thinking: what did this book do for me.
 And a few things come to mind:

 **It entertained.** I got a relatable story of a guy moving from finance at Goldman to small tech to start up tech via the Y combinator to corporate tech at Facebook.
 There is much politics, drama, gossip, alcohol and even sex throughout.
-Aside from the plot, Martinez has a facility with the pity, catchy turn of phrase which were delightful to read -- some examples below.
-Our swashbuckling author might have a screenplay in his hands.
+Aside from the plot, Martinez has a facility with the pithy turns of phrase which were delightful to read.
+Some examples below.

 **It soothed** I had just come out a tech startup feeling cynical.
 I needed catharsis.
-And this book deliverd.
+And this book delivered.
 It confirmed the view that founders are rapacious, ego-maniacal, assholes.
 Words and values to them are means to an end.
 As are people and employees.
 Nothing is sacrosanct.
 Everybody is out for themselves.

 I remember someone in a previous job telling me about the cutlery framework for explaining relationships in the Indian civil service, the vaunted IAS.
 You have a spoon which you use to feed your superiors.
 You have a fork with which so poke your inferiors.
 And for your equals, the knife.
 I have found that to be apt, and certainly the Valley that Martinez describes.
 Here he is in the acknowledgement: